OfficeDev/office-js-docs-pr/docs/publish/publish.md

 For more information on the Integrated Apps deployment process, see [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps).

 > [!IMPORTANT]
 > Customers in sovereign or government clouds don't have access to Integrated Apps.
 They will use Centralized Deployment instead.
-Centralized Deployment is a similar deploy method, but doesn't expose connected add-ins and apps to the admin.
+Centralized Deployment is a similar deployment method, but doesn't expose connected add-ins and apps to the admin.
 For more information, see [Determine if Centralized Deployment of add-ins works for your organization](/microsoft-365/admin/manage/centralized-deployment-of-add-ins).

 ### SharePoint app catalog deployment